 After much kettlebell and other strength work later, Teo has lost over 10kg.
 “The most significant change is less pain on my knees when walking, especially climbing up the stairs, and now I’m able to do a 55kg bar squat.
 My clothes size has gone smaller and I can see more definition on my body.”

-There are a lot of benefits to strength training, including increased muscle mass that speeds up the rate of fat burn and helps you get in shape better.
+There are a lot of benefits to strength training, including increased muscle mass that burns more calories than fat and helps you get in shape better.

 “Increased muscle strength also protects your joints from sustaining injuries when doing simple day to day activities such as putting your luggage into a boot or carrying your groceries home,” said physiotherapist Shern Ario Lim.

-Strength training also increases bone density, reduces the risk of osteoporosis and other chronic diseases and boosts your self-confidence.
+Strength training also increases bone density, reduces the risk of osteoporosis and other chronic diseases and improves your cognitive function.

 Lifting weights also gives you this sense of achievement, especially when you progressively see the numbers increase.

-Women need to understand that doing excessive cardiovascular exercises is not the solution to losing weight and keeping it off.
+Women need to understand that doing excessive cardiovascular exercises is not the solution to managing weight.

 Doing cardio will aid you in weight loss, but mostly if you attain a caloric deficit by controlling your calorie intake for the day.

-There is very little Exercise Post-Oxygen Consumption (EPOC) with cardio, which means you only burn calories during the activity itself and not much afterwards.
+There is less Excess Post-Exercise Oxygen Consumption (EPOC) levels with cardio than strength training, which means you only burn calories during the cardio activity itself and not much afterwards.

 With strength training, though, your muscles are broken down and then rebuilt over the next day or two.
 While that happens, your body uses more energy and thus burns more calories.

-The best way to get trim and stay trim is to mix your fitness regime up and have both cardio as well as some form of weights training to give you that balance.
+The best way to achieve a healthy weight is to mix your fitness regime up and have both cardio as well as some form of weights training to give you that

 Download the HealthHub app on